-We illustrate the use of a component-based specification architecture to support model-driven development and reuse with a domain-specific architecture for autonomous spacecraft constructed using a specification and modeling toolset called SpecTRM (Specification Tools and Requirements Methodology).
+We illustrate the use of a component-based specification architecture to support model-driven development and reuse with a domain-specific architecture for autonomous spacecraft.
+Although the development of such an architecture requires an investment, the payoff in terms of long-term development costs and time, risk reduction, and knowledge capture are potentially enormous.